 Murray Bain, who had been the resident veterinary-surgeon at Alton Lodge for three years before his removal to Scone in the Hunter Valley to establish a veterinary practice there, bought eight mares totalling 10,300 guineas for his Australian clients.
 Included amongst them was the aristocratically English-bred mare, Bedtime Story, who was the equal top price of the sale at 3500 guineas.
 John Kelly bought Blue Trout, who had already produced a Feilding Cup winner; as well as Ashmaganda, a granddaughter of Hyades; and First Step who would produce Sandra Girl, a placegetter in both a V.A.T.C.
 One Thousand Guineas and an A.J.C.
 Flight Stakes.
 Tom Flynn bought Gold Point and Bride To Be while John Inglis as agent bought High Glory for Neville Sellwood.
 Yet for all of the combined wisdom and judgement of those experienced studmasters and bloodstock agents present at Alton Lodge that day, the greatest bargain of all escaped their attention and fell to the relatively unpracticed eye of a man buying his very first broodmare.

 Dick Smith’s attention was drawn by brother Tommy to an English-bred mare named Holiday Scene, foaled in 1946 by the Fair Trial horse, Fun Fair, out of Tide Time.
 In fact, like many of the broodmares sold that day, she represented a package deal, for not only did she have a filly foal at foot by Fair’s Fair but she had been served by that stallion again.
 Holiday Scene had been a winner in Scotland when the Australian millionaire, F. W. Hughes imported her in 1950.
 For a time in the 1950s, Hughes joined a New Zealand joint venture with Alton Lodge and Holiday Scene was one of the mares that he sent over there.
 Hughes had mated her with the imported stallion, Finis, and her first foal was Scalzo.
 Holiday Scene’s second foal was Dolly Gold (by Balloch) and her third, Golden Holiday (by Gold Nib).
 Thence came that day of the dispersal sale in January 1957.
-Tom Powell and Dick Smith decided to go halves in the job lot that Holiday Scene represented, and she set them back 1000 guineas.
+Tom Powell and Dick Smith decided to go halves in the job lot that the allicient Holiday Scene represented, and she set them back 1000 guineas.

 Neil Clarence (‘Dick’) Smith had been in with his brother Tommy from the very beginning at Randwick with Bragger.
 Born in Ivanhoe, Dick was the fourth child and the third son, a few years younger than Tommy, but a special bond developed between them during those hard times deep in their childhood and it was never to be cut asunder.
-While Tommy was the official trainer of Bragger, Dick acted as strapper.
+While Tommy was the official trainer of Bragger, Dick acted as the strapper.
 In those impecunious days on struggle street after the pair had left Griffith and the Riverina behind, they shared a room at the Doncaster Hotel, Kensington, while Bragger was kept in a rented box not far away at 5/- a week.
 However, it was the earliest years of World War II, and when Dick was called up for army service, Tommy couldn’t see much point in renting a room on his own and so moved into an adjoining box in the stables with Bragger.
 Dick continued to help out whenever he was home on leave.
 The brothers would often reminisce about their mode of entertainment back in those days, long after they’d made sipping of Sunday champagne de rigueur at Tulloch Lodge: “We had a refrigerator in the feed room at the stable, but it would only hold two bottles of beer”.
 The refrigerator, Dick added, “was just a kerosene tin and a half-block of ice”.
 Still, those hard days didn’t last forever, and by the time Dick was done with the army, Bragger was winning races.